Winner, Vocalist of the Year 2023 at the Parliamentary Jazz Awards

 Elaine's more recent recordings ’Swonderful, Nobody Else But Me and

 But Beautiful all feature Brian Dee, the much-respected jazz pianist and accompanist with whom Elaine worked for over 20 years.
-In 2013 Elaine received the APPJAC SPECIAL AWARD FOR JAZZ from Michael Connarty MP at the Parliamentary Jazz Awards at the House of Commons.
+In 2013 Elaine received the APPJAC SPECIAL AWARD FOR JAZZ from Michael Connarty MP at the Parliamentary Jazz Awards at the House of Commons, and in July 2023, she won their VOCALIST OF THE YEAR award.

 Elaine is equally at home whether entertaining a concert audience or performing in the more intimate cabaret/small theatre setting.
 For example, she has appeared in concert with Andy Williams (Free Trade Hall, Manchester) and Michel Legrand with the London Symphony Orchestra (Royal Albert Hall, London).
 In cabaret, her performances have included appearances at The Ritz Hotel, London, as well as on the QE2 and numerous other cruise liners around the globe.
 In recent years Elaine has been the star vocalist in such touring shows as Let's Do It saluting the music of Cole Porter, and the musical celebration By George, It's Gershwin.

 Elaine's popular appearances at the world famous Ronnie Scott's Club in London have shown her to be remarkably adaptable in a jazz setting, having worked here at different times with such jazz giants as Herb Ellis, Benny Carter and Stephane Grappelli.
 Her recent season and her live album at Ronnie Scott's evidence a singer who remains in the prime of her performing life.
-By popular demand, she regularly headlines at the club.
+By popular demand, she regularly headlines at the club, along with her band which features pianist Barry Green.
+Elaine has recently made a new recording which is due for release in Spring 2024.